rguthaa/generative-ai/README.md

-# 🧠 Generative AI: Personal Learning & Experiments
+# 🧠 Generative AI: Prompt Patterns & Architectures

 ## 👋 Welcome

-I'm a senior software professional with 20+ years of experience.
-This repository is my personal space to explore and experiment with **Generative AI**, particularly in the areas of:
+I'm a senior software professional with 20+ years of experience in software engineering.
+This repository is my personal exploration space into **Generative AI**, with a focus on designing and experimenting with **prompt architectures and reusable prompt patterns**.

-- Prompt Engineering
-- LLM-powered Applications
-- LangChain Workflows
-- Retrieval-Augmented Generation (RAG)
-- AI Agents and Automation

-These hands-on projects and prompt libraries are part of my continuous learning journey in emerging AI technologies.
+This work reflects my ongoing learning in applying structured, modular, and scalable prompting strategies using LLMs like GPT-4, Claude, and open-source models via LangChain.

 ---

-## 📂 What's in this Repo?
+## 🎯 What You'll Find Here

 ### `01_prompt_library/`
-A growing collection of reusable and tested prompts for:
+A curated library of reusable prompt engineering patterns:
-- ✅ Test Case Generation
+- 🔁 **Zero-shot & Few-shot**
-- 🧠 Code Reviews
+- 🧠 **Chain-of-Thought (CoT)**
-- 🧾 Retail/ERP Scenarios
+- 🧩 **Multi-Component Prompting (MCP)**
+- 🧙 **Role-based Prompting**
-- 📦 Structured Output with JSON
+- 📦 **Structured Output (JSON)**
+- 🔍 **Self-Critique & Refinement**
+- ⚙️ **ReAct Pattern** for reasoning + action

+Each prompt includes:
+- A real-world use case
+- Prompt structure
+- Sample input/output
+- Design insights and improvements

+---

 ### `02_projects/`
-Small-scale projects to apply LLMs in real-world scenarios:
-- 🤖 RAG-based POS Chatbot
-- 🧺 AI Agent for Shopping Planner
+Hands-on implementations of LLM-powered tools and use cases:
-- 🔍 LLM Test Case Generator
+- 🤖 LLM chatbot with retrieval (RAG)
+- 🛍️ Agent-based shopping planner
+- 🧪 Structured output pipelines
+> Each project showcases how prompt patterns translate into real applications.

 ---

-## 🚀 Why This Repo?
+## 🚀 Goals

-I'm building this for **learning, sharing, and community collaboration**.
-If you're also exploring Generative AI or looking to learn together:

-📩 Feel free to connect:
+- 📘 Build a reusable **Prompt Engineering Pattern Library**
+- 🛠️ Create working examples of **prompt-powered pipelines and agents**
+- 🎓 Use this material for **future training workshops** and learning cohorts
+- 📈 Grow a portfolio to support long-term professional growth in AI

+---

+## 🤝 Join the Journey

+This is a personal learning initiative, but you're welcome to:
+- ⭐ Star or follow the repo
+- Fork and try the patterns
+- Connect with me if you're learning too!

+📬 Let’s connect:
 🔗 [LinkedIn - gutharamakrishna](https://www.linkedin.com/in/gutharamakrishna/)

----

-## 🙌 Join Me

-Whether you're new to Generative AI or already experimenting —
-✨ You're welcome to fork, explore, contribute ideas, or just follow along.
-Let's grow together!

-> All work here is done independently and is unrelated to my current employment.
+> ⚠️ All content is created independently and is **not affiliated with my employer or any internal projects**.
+It is intended solely for learning and exploration.